Jie-Fang/cudnn-frontend/docs/operations/Attention.md

 - The cudnn backend enums are changed as follows:
     - `cudnnBackend<enum_name>` -> `cudnn_frontend::<enum_name>`
     - `cudnn<enum_name>` -> `cudnn_frontend::<enum_name>`
 - Scaled Dot Product Flash Attention Backward improves computation speed by employing an optional workspace tensor, which consumes quadratically increasing memory usage relative to sequence length.
-The default GPU memory limit for the workspace tensor is 256MB, but users with enough available GPU memory budget, can increase this limit by configuring the CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT environment variable to the desired new limit in bytes.
+The default GPU memory limit for the workspace tensor is 256MB, but users with enough available GPU memory budget can increase this limit by configuring the CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT environment variable to the desired new limit in bytes.